venkat0257/project/README.md

 # Connect 4 - AI
-Developed by Marcus Novoa & Jawahar Kandra
+Developed by Venkat Sai Yalla
 A virtual rendition of the classic "Connect 4" board game using reinforcement learning.

 This project was built using Python and Pygame.